alanphys/BeamSchemeV1/readme.txt

 Please read the file Licence.txt.
 This means that if as a result of using this program you fry your patients, trash your linac, nuke the cat, blow the city power in a ten block radius and generally cause global thermonuclear meltdown!
 Sorry, you were warned!

 3) Installation
-It is not necessary to remove previous versions unless these were installed manually.
-The protocol definition files from version 0.5X are not compatible with verson 1.X and will be copied to a backup directory.
+BeamScheme V1.00 is not compatible with previous versions of BeamScheme.
+While it is not necessary to uninstall previous versions all data in the program executable directory and the program configuration directory will be deleted before installing the new version.

-Run the BSSetup.exe file.
+To install BeamScheme run the BSSetup.exe file.

 Alternatively extract the files manually and copy into a directory of your choosing.